-Did you know by law, mortgage brokers in Ontario have to include a mortgage life insurance application with your documents?
-They can’t make you buy it but they do have to get you to sign a waiver if you refuse the coverage.
+Yep.
+They can’t make you buy it, but they do have to get you to sign a waiver if you refuse the coverage.
 It’s part of their compliance protocol and if you don’t fill out that form, guess what?
 They don’t get paid.

 Did you know that you can use personal life insurance to protect your mortgage?

-The bank owns your policy & is the beneficiary NOT your loved ones!
+#1 The bank owns your policy and is the beneficiary, NOT your loved ones!